Mona Lisa: Frame

 Because the Mona Lisa's poplar support expands and contracts with changes in humidity, the picture has experienced some warping.
 In response to warping and swelling experienced during its storage during World War II, and to prepare the picture for an exhibit to honour the anniversary of Leonardo's 500th birthday, the Mona Lisa was fitted in 1951 with a flexible oak frame with beech crosspieces.
-This flexible frame, which is used in addition to the decorative frame described below, exerts pressure on the panel to keep it from warping further.
+This flexible frame, which is used in addition to the decorative frame, exerts pressure on the panel to keep it from warping further.
 In 1970, the beech crosspieces were switched to maple after it was found that the beechwood had been infested with insects.
 In 2004–05, a conservation and study team replaced the maple crosspieces with sycamore ones, and an additional metal crosspiece was added for scientific measurement of the panel's warp.

-The Mona Lisa has had many different decorative frames in its history, owing to changes in taste over the centuries.
+The Mona Lisa has had many different decorative frames in its history.
 In 1909, the art collector Comtesse de Béhague gave the portrait its current frame, a Renaissance-era work consistent with the historical period of the Mona Lisa.
-The edges of the painting have been trimmed at least once in its history to fit the picture into various frames, but no part of the original paint layer has been trimmed.
+The edges of the painting have been trimmed at least once in its history to fit the picture into various frames, albeit no part of the original paint layer has been trimmed.

 Cleaning and touch-up

-The first and most extensive recorded cleaning, revarnishing, and touch-up of the Mona Lisa was an 1809 wash and revarnishing undertaken by Jean-Marie Hooghstoel, who was responsible for restoration of paintings for the galleries of the Musée Napoléon.
-The work involved cleaning with spirits, touch-up of colour, and revarnishing the painting.
+The first and most extensive recorded cleaning, revarnishing, and touch-up of the Mona Lisa was an 1809 wash and revarnishing undertaken by Jean-Marie Hooghstoel, who was responsible for the restoration of paintings for the galleries of the Musée Napoléon.
+The work involved cleaning with spirits, touch-ups of colour, and revarnishing the painting.
 In 1906, Louvre restorer Eugène Denizard performed watercolour retouches on areas of the paint layer disturbed by the crack in the panel.
-Denizard also retouched the edges of the picture with varnish, to mask areas that had been covered initially by an older frame.
+Denizard also retouched the edges of the picture with varnish to mask areas that had been covered initially by an older frame.
 In 1913, when the painting was recovered after its theft, Denizard was again called upon to work on the Mona Lisa.
-Denizard was directed to clean the picture without solvent, and to lightly touch up several scratches to the painting with watercolour.
+Denizard was directed to clean the picture without solvent and to lightly touch up several scratches on the painting with watercolour.
 In 1952, the varnish layer over the background in the painting was evened out.
 After the second 1956 attack, restorer Jean-Gabriel Goulinat was directed to touch up the damage to Mona Lisa's left elbow with watercolour.
 In 1977, a new insect infestation was discovered in the back of the panel as a result of crosspieces installed to keep the painting from warping.
 This was treated on the spot with carbon tetrachloride, and later with an ethylene oxide treatment.
 In 1985, the spot was again treated with carbon tetrachloride as a preventive measure.